Why Does My Dog Foam at the Mouth?

 Overactivity

 When it comes to running and jumping, some energetic dogs can overdo it.
 Playtime and the excitement that comes along with it can cause some pups to pant and drool excessively, causing fun-loving pups to foam at the mouth.
-Dog parents can use this as a cue to take a water break, before their dog is at risk for heat exhaustion or heat stroke
+Dog parents can use this as a cue to take a water break, before their dog is at risk for heat exhaustion or heat strokeopens in a new tab.

 Unpleasant tastes

 If you’ve ever seen a dog taste a lemon, pickle, or other tart food for the first time, you’ve probably witnessed the intense reaction that can follow — drooling, foaming, head shaking, and an intense look of betrayal.
-This reaction can happen after tasting any substance a dog finds unpleasant, including insects and medications.
-If your dog hates their meds, try to make the experience a little more pleasant by incorporating treats or learning how to “pill” your dog
+This reaction can happen after tasting any substance a dog finds unpleasant, including insects opens in a new tab and medications.
+If your dog hates their meds, try to make the experience a little more pleasant by incorporating treats or learning how to “pill” your dogopens in a new tab.

 Oral issues